kudiges01/couponanalysis/README.md

 ## Restaurant(20-50) Coupon Analysis

-The analysis shows that to maximize coupon acceptance rates, targeting the coupons to the following audience helps.
+The Jupyter notebook contains a detailed analysis on coupon acceptance/rejection by age, passenger, marital status, weather, income, time and occupation.
+26, 26, 41 and 46 year olds have high coupon acceptance rates.
+Drivers who have a partner or friend with them accept coupons more.
+Drivers who are single or drivers who have unmarried partners are more likely to accept coupons.
+On sunny days coupons are more likely to be accepted.
+Further analysis shows that to maximize coupon acceptance rates, targeting the coupons to the following audience helps.

  - Drivers who are likely to go to an expensive restaurant more than once a month
  - Drivers who had passengers in their car